10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 Photo Tip:

-Capture a wide-angle shot to include the square’s vibrant colors, street performers, and historical buildings.
-For Instagram reels, record the hourly chime of the Astronomical Clock.
+Go for a wide shot to capture the square’s colors, street performers, and historical buildings.
+Film the hourly bells of the Astronomical Clock for Instagram reels.

 4. Lennon Wall

-The Lennon Wall is a colorful tribute to John Lennon and a symbol of freedom and peace.
-Covered in graffiti, it’s one of Prague’s most vibrant and dynamic locations.
+The Lennon Wall is a colorful memorial dedicated to John Lennon but also a practice of freedom and peace.
+Painted over with graffiti, it’s among Prague’s most colorful and lively places.

 Best Time to Visit: